-The r-family measures ( $\eta^2$ and $\omega^2$ ) make some sense when we are speaking about an omnibus F test involving several levels of one of the independent variables, but when we are looking closely at differences among individual groups or sets of groups, the d-family of measures often is more useful and interpretable.
-Effect sizes (d) are a bit more complicated where the "hats" indicate that we are using estimates based on sample data.
-There is no real difficulty in estimating $\psi$ because it is just a linear contrast.
+The r-family measures (η^2 and ω^2) make some sense when we are speaking about an omnibus F test involving several levels of one of the independent variables, but when we are looking closely at differences among individual groups or sets of groups, the d-family of measures often is more useful and interpretable.
+Effect sizes (d) are a bit more complicated when it comes to factorial experiments, primarily because you have to decide what to consider "error."
+They also become more complicated when we have unequal sample sizes (called an unbalanced design).
+In this chapter we will deal only with estimation with balanced, or nearly balanced, designs.
+The reader is referred to Kline (2004) for a more thorough discussion of these issues.

+As was the case with t tests and the one-way analysis of variance, we will define our effect size as where the "hats" indicate that we are using estimates based on sample data.
+There is no real difficulty in estimating Ψ because it is just a linear contrast.
 You will see an example in a minute in case you have forgotten what that is, but it is really just a difference between means of two groups or sets of groups.
 On the other hand, our estimate of the appropriate standard deviation will depend on our variables.
 Some variables normally vary in the population (e.g., amount of caffeine a person drinks in a day) and are, at least potentially, what Glass, McGraw, and Smith (1981) call a "variable of theoretical interest."
 Gender, extraversion, metabolic rate, and hours of sleep are other examples.
-On the other hand, many experimental variables, such as the number of presentations of a stimulus, area of cranial stimulation, size of a test stimulus, and presence or absence of a cue during recall do not normally vary in the population, and are of less theoretical interest.
+On the other hand, many experimental variables, such as the number of presentations of a stimulus, area of cranial unbalanced design stimulation, size of a test stimulus, and presence or absence of a cue during recall do not normally vary in the population, and are of less theoretical interest.
 I am very aware that the distinction is a slippery one, and if a manipulated variable is not of theoretical interest, why are we manipulating it?